hbekel/keyman64/README.md

     avrdude -p m1284p -c usbasp -U eeprom:w:example.bin:r

 Then reset the keyman64.
 It will first execute any command not bound to a key.
-This allows us to set the initial state of the control ports (in this case, all lines are pulled low, e.g. cleared).
+This allows us to set the initial state of the control lines.
+These 16 lines are organized in two 8-bit wide ports, denoted `port a` and `port b` in the configuration file.
+In this case, all lines are initially pulled low using the `clear` command).

-Now the key combination 'arrow-left-k' will invert the state of the eprom address line, effectively switching back and forth between the two kernal images on each invocation.
+Now the key combination `<cmd-k>` will invert the state of the eprom address line, effectively switching back and forth between the two kernal images on each invocation.